How to Calculate Profit Margin Formula in Excel: Step-by-Step

 Format the result as a percentage.
 To do this, select the cell with your formula, right-click, and choose Format Cells.
 Select the Percentage category and set the desired number of decimal places.

 That’s it!
-Excel will now display the profit margin percentage based on your data.
+Your profit margin formula in Excel is now ready to use and will calculate your profit margin percentage automatically based on your financial data.
 This percentage represents the portion of total revenue that is profit after expenses.
+It’s a useful metric for evaluating a company’s financialafter expenses.
 It’s a useful metric for evaluating a company’s financial health and profitability.